ckan/ckan/doc/maintaining/cli.rst

 Usage::

-    config-tool --section (-s)  - Section of the config file config-tool --edit (-e)     - Checks the option already exists in the config file config-tool --file (-f)     - Supply an options file to merge in
+    ckan config-tool --section (-s)  - Section of the config file ckan config-tool --edit (-e)     - Checks the option already exists in the config file ckan config-tool --file (-f)     - Supply an options file to merge in

 Examples::